 Message from the Board Chair

-I want to thank and recognize the devoted staff and Board of Directors of TCAD as well as the many individuals who volunteer their time to advance the mission of TCAD.
-We would not be the “Top Ten” city that we are without them.
+I want to thank and recognize the committed staff and Board of Directors of TCAD, as well as the many individuals who volunteer their time to advance the mission of TCAD.
+None of the 2016 accomplishments highlighted in this annual report would have been possible without them.

 John began his tenure as Vice President of Finance/ CFO of Cayuga Medical Center in 1997 and was promoted to Senior Vice President/CFO in 2002.
 In 2013, he became the President and CFO of the Cayuga Medical Center.